tammymakesthings/palmdieroller/CodeAt50kFeet.md

 The PalmPilot really laid the groundwork for what the iOS and Android platforms have become.
 Primitive though it was, it really created the Personal Digital Assistant market (which evolved into today's smartphones) in a way that I don't think the Apple Newton did.

-R.I.P., Palm.
+.I.P., Palm.
+None of us knew the future you were laying the foundation for.